TheRemote/MinecraftBedrockServer/README.md

   <li>June 19th 2021</li>
   <ul>
     <li>Fixed timestamps to display on every line (thanks murkyl)</li>
-    <li>Added chmod command after unzip line to make bedrock_server executable for issue #22 (thanks murkyl)</li>
+    <li>Added chmod command after unzip line to make bedrock_server executable for <a href="https://github.com/TheRemote/MinecraftBedrockServer/issues/22">issue #22</a> (thanks murkyl)</li>
-    <li>Merged pull request #91 from starkey-01 to add prompt for an alternate installation directory.
+    <li>Merged <a href="https://github.com/TheRemote/MinecraftBedrockServer/pull/91">pull request #91</a> from starkey-01 to add prompt for an alternate installation directory.
 This has been requested for a while so thanks starkey-01!</li>
-    <li>Merged pull request #88 clarifying instructions to run script as non-root user (thanks sparagi!)</li>
+    <li>Merged <a href="https://github.com/TheRemote/MinecraftBedrockServer/pull/88">pull request #88</a> clarifying instructions to run script as non-root user (thanks sparagi!)</li>
   </ul>
   <li>May 23nd 2021</li>
   <ul>